 2. What is the Weakest Cybersecurity Link in Our Organization?

-In reality, only about 25 percent of cyberattacks happen because of the so-called zero-days, which are security flaws that the vendor still needs to patch.
-The rest are caused by employees compromising the system behind all the protections to defend it.
+In reality, only about 25 percent of cyberattacks happen because of “zero days,” which are security flaws that the vendor still needs to patch.

 Knowing that employees are the weakest cybersecurity link in every organization, CEOs should focus on creating cybersecurity employee awareness by investing in ongoing training on the topic.
-The goal should be nothing less than the transformation of employees from the weakest link into the first layer of defense.

 Cybersecurity Essentials for Small Businesses eBook icon